hbarrington/AnduinoCopter-Reporter/README.md

 ## Summary

 A realtime reporter for error messages, flight data, and eventually images.
 The application is based on node.js, and uses socket.io for realtime reporting.
-Compatible with Noah Young and Kevin Hughes' [AnduinoCopter][9] project.
+Compatible with Noah Young and Kevin Hughes' [AnduinoCopter][8] project.

 ## Installation

 Assuming you have [node.js][6] and [npm][7] installed you can install with

-    git clone git://github.com/shapeshed/counter.git
+    git clone git@github.com:hbarrington/AnduinoCopter-Reporter.git
-    cd counter
+    cd AnduinoCopter-Reporter
     npm install

 Then you can start the server with

-    node server.js
+    node app.js

 Then open `http://0.0.0.0:1337` in your favorite browser.